Nevada/Vernon County is a rural community with a strong commitment to education. Public school systems in the county include:

 For more information on Crowder College in Nevada, visit their website at: www.crowder.edu/locations/nevada.php.

-Cottey College is an independent liberal arts and sciences college for women with two-year and selected four-year programs.
+Cottey College is an independent liberal arts and sciences college for women offering both four-year and two-year programs.
 Cottey offers the following degrees:

 • Bachelor of Arts in English